 Flintshire County Council’s (FCC) SHARP programme is set to deliver 500 social and affordable purchase homes over five years and is the county’s first council housebuilding activity in more than 30 years.

-Wates Residential was appointed by FCC as sole development partner for the programme, with the first SHARP project (Custom House Court in Connah’s Quay) successfully completed ahead of programme in December 2016.
+Wates Residential North was appointed by FCC as sole development partner for the programme, with the first SHARP project (Custom House Court in Connah’s Quay) successfully completed ahead of programme in December 2016.
 The scheme is the first new-build housing project to be completed by a Welsh local authority since the introduction of self-financing in April 2015.

 SHARP will ensure that FCC’s strategically important sites are developed for housing, with higher value sites offsetting the costs and increasing viability of less valuable sites.
 The 500 new homes will incorporate 200 council homes and 300 new affordable homes respectively, with FCC providing the 200 council homes for rent through a new local lettings policy, easing the ever-growing pressure on its housing register and ensuring local people are prioritised for new homes.